 · Customers from metropolitan libraries will have access to a total of 12 inter-library loans per member per annum.

 · Customers from country libraries will have access to a total of 24 inter-library loans per member per annum.

 · If an external loan (from outside the WA public library system) is requested by a library customer, a fee will be charged.

-· Patrons are encouraged to access titles in all available formats (including electronic) before requesting a hard-copy inter-library loan.
+· Library members are encouraged to access titles in all available formats (including electronic) before requesting a hard-copy inter-library loan.

 · Book club items will not be supplied via the ILLs system.
 This applies to both metropolitan and country libraries.